quantum-tinkerer/qsymm/docs/source/tutorial/basics.rst

 The `qsymm.hamiltonian_generator` module contains algorithms for generating Hamiltonians from symmetry constraints.

-For example let us generate all 2-band $k \cdot p$ Hamiltonians with the same discrete symmetries as the Rashba Hamiltonian that we found in the previous section:
+For example let us generate all 2-band :math:`k \cdot p` Hamiltonians with the same discrete symmetries as the Rashba Hamiltonian that we found in the previous section:

 .. jupyter-execute::